Laz language: Social and cultural status

 Laz has no official status in either Turkey or Georgia, and no written standard.
 It is presently used only for familiar and casual interaction; for literary, business, and other purposes, Laz speakers use their country's official language (Turkish or Georgian).

 Laz is unique among the Kartvelian languages in that most of its speakers live in Turkey rather than Georgia.
 While the differences between the various dialects are minor, their speakers feel that their level of mutual intelligibility is low.
 Given that there is no common standard form of Laz, speakers of its different dialects use Turkish to communicate with each other.

 Between 1930 and 1938, Zan (Laz and Mingrelian) enjoyed cultural autonomy in Georgia and was used as a literary language, but an official standard form of the language was never established.
 Since then, all attempts to create a written tradition in Zan have failed, despite the fact that most intellectuals use it as a literary language.

-In Turkey, Laz has been a written language since 1984, when an alphabet based on the Turkish alphabet was created.
+In Turkey, Laz has been a written language since 1984, when a script based on the Turkish alphabet was created.
 Since then, this system has been used in most of the handful of publications that have appeared in Laz.
 Developed specifically for the Kartvelian languages, the Georgian alphabet is better suited to the sounds of Laz, but the fact that most of the language's speakers live in Turkey, where the Latin alphabet is used, has rendered the adoption of the former impossible.
 Nonetheless, 1991 saw the publication of a textbook called Nana-nena ('Mother tongue'), which was aimed at all Laz speakers and used both the Latin and Georgian alphabets.
 The first Laz–Turkish dictionary was published in 1999.